 If you find yourself repeating the same administrative tasks in Pipedrive – scheduling the same activity after a deal has been moved to a specific stage in your pipeline – then it might be in your company's interest to automate those tasks, so you can concentrate on the important things that make your business thrive.

 Automations speed up your workflow by automating tasks based on a trigger event chosen by you.

 Automations in Pipedrive are made up of two parts – a trigger event and an action event.

-When configuring your trigger, you can choose between five options — Person, Organization, Lead, Deal, and Activity — with three options of what event relating to that item will trigger the automation — creation, updating, or deletion.
+When configuring your trigger, you can choose between five options – deal, person, activity, lead, organization, organization, and project – with three options of what event relating to that item will trigger the automation – creation, updating, or deletion.

-When defining your action, you can choose between six default options — Person, Organization, Lead, Deal, Activity, and Email — or two integrations — Slack and Microsoft Teams.
+When defining your action, you can choose between eight default options – person, organization, lead, deal, activity, email, campaigns and project – as well as integrations – Slack, Microsoft Teams, Trello and Asana.
 You are able to choose action types that are specific to each option.

 Here you can see how you would set up an automation that would move your new deal to a different pipeline depending on the deal owner.

 To specify which users are allowed to trigger this automation, check the option at the top-right of the workflow, and select which option you would prefer.

 Once you have made all of your choices and designed your workflow, click the “Save” button to finalize your automation.

 Once you have saved your workflow, all of your workflows will be listed on the workflow automation page within the Pipedrive app.